facebookresearch/hydra/website/docs/advanced/search_path.md

 The Config Search Path is a list of paths that Hydra searches in order to find configs.
 It is similar to the Python `PYTHONPATH`.
  - When a config is requested, The first matching config in the search path is used.
- - Each search path element has a schema prefix such as `file://` or `pkg://` that is corresponding to a `ConfigSourcePlugin`.
+ - Each search path element has a schema prefix such as `file://` or `pkg://` that corresponds to a `ConfigSourcePlugin`.
     - `file://` points to a file system path.
 It can either be an absolute path or a relative path.
     Relative path will be resolved to absolute based on the current working dir.
 Path separator is `/` on all Operating Systems.